qmlbook/qmlbook/docs/meetqt/meetqt.rst

 .. digraph:: essentials
     :align: center

-    QtGui > QtCore
+    QtGui -> QtCore
-    QtNetwork > QtCore
+    QtNetwork -> QtCore
-    QtMultimedia > QtGui
+    QtMultimedia -> QtGui
-    QtQml > QtCore
+    QtQml -> QtCore
-    QtQuick > QtQml
+    QtQuick -> QtQml
-    QtSql > QtCore
+    QtSql -> QtCore

 .. rubric:: Qt Add-On Modules

 Besides the essential modules, Qt offers additional modules that target specific purposes.
 Many add-on modules are either feature-complete and exist for backwards compatibility, or are only applicable to certain platforms.
-Here is a list of some of the available add-on modules, but make sure you familiarize yourself with them all in the `Qt documentation <https://doc-snapshots.qt.io/qt5-5.12/qtmodules.html#qt-add-ons>`_.
+Here is a list of some of the available add-on modules, but make sure you familiarize yourself with them all in the `Qt documentation add-ons list <https://doc-snapshots.qt.io/qt5-5.12/qtmodules.html#qt-add-ons>`_.

 * Qt 3D - A set of APIs to make 3D graphics programming easy and declarative.
 * Qt Android Extras - Provides platform-specific APIs for Android.